Peter Shilton: Personal life

 Shilton married Sue Flitcroft in September 1970, and the couple have two sons, Michael and Sam, who later became a professional footballer.

 In December 2011, it was announced that Shilton had split from his wife after 40 years of marriage.

 Shilton was charged with drink driving in March 2013, he was banned for 20 months and ordered to pay £1,020 costs.

 In March 2015, it was announced that Shilton was to marry his second wife, jazz singer Stephanie Hayward, the pair having got engaged in 2014.
 The couple were married at the Parish of St Peter and St Paul Church in West Mersea, on 10 December 2016.

-Shilton has expressed support for the UK's withdrawal from the European Union.
+Shilton supported the UK's withdrawal from the European Union.
+In 2018, after his former England teammate Gary Lineker commented on a social media post by Shilton praising the Conservative politician Jacob Rees-Mogg, he challenged Lineker to engage in a television debate with him.

 In January 2020, Shilton said that he had overcome a 45-year gambling addiction with the help of his wife, Steph.
 Shilton has worked with the UK government to raise awareness of associated issues including mental health problems.

 Shilton was appointed Member of the Order of the British Empire (MBE) in the 1986 New Year Honours, Officer of the Order of the British Empire (OBE) in the 1991 New Year Honours, and Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to association football and the prevention of gambling harm.